arXiv/html_feedback/README.md

 - `db.create_all()`
 - `exit()`

-### Start Server
+#### Start Server

-Start the server by `python app.py` or `flask --app app run`
+Start the server by `python(python3) app.py` or `flask --app app run`

-## Details about the features(not finished)
-1. Highlight
+## Features
+1. Develop web base on Flask, backend on Python, CSS on  bootstrap with ArXiv defualt css , and database on SQLite.

-2. Screenshot
+2. Screenshot (Use Html2canvas)

-3. Use shortcut "p" to open report box, and "i" to close it.
+3. Use shortcut to control report box

-4. Use "CT_Tech" to find add elements on HTML file.
+   a. "p" or "P" or  "Command + /"  or "Command + ?" to open report box.

+   b.  "i" or "I" or "Command + ." or "Command + >" to close report box.

+4. Build a floating button at right buttom corner, can be clicked to open the report box.

+5. After Select Text auto show up report button.
+After click report button will auto take screenshot and get select HTML File.

+6. Highlight

+7. In Report box, people can add comments, attach file, and take screenshot (this function will auto close report box and reopne).

+8. The screenshot image can be zoom up.

+9. Use SQLite as backend database, get report information from frontend.
+   Here is the information list:

+   - Article_url: url for Ar5iv article
+   - User_info: Not we set default to some value.
+   - report time: time it generated.
+   - Browser_info: the user's browser info
+   - Description: user can write in Report Box
+   - Conversion_report: Log(from pdf to html) prepare for developer
+   - source file: the orginal article url
+   - Attachment: User can attatchment any type of file in report box they think it is useful.
+   - Screenshot
+   - Selected html: use selected function to capture the html of selected text.
+   - Location_low: the selected element identifier
+   - Location_high: the parent node.

 ## Future work & Current Problem
-#### Important

-1. **Put the report comments into a file (or other inspectable format) for a demo**
+### Urgent and important

-2. **Implement the DOM capture (get top level element and most specific element)**
+1. **Implement the DOM capture (get top level element and most specific element)**
+2. Clean the data in report box after close it!
+3. Add highlight function to this
-3. **implement browser version info from javascript** Not sure what this mean?
+4. **implement browser version info from javascript** : You use what kind of browser, and if it will success or not!

+#### Do it in "recent" future

-4. Test Highlight Function: Related to 5.
+1. Test Highlight Function: Related to 5.
 So Try to solve 5a!
    1. test highlight merged author/dept
    2. test highlight equation
    3. test highlighting words with extra chars like:
       1. \ANDAshish Vaswani
       2. Noam Shazeer1
-5. Improve for select text report function.
-Finish one of them.
-   a.
-For highlight method, sometimes it will make text invisiable.
-   b.
-For create div method.
-Some text does not included.
-   c.
-Try to create third method: Return the HTML file of it!
-6. Report Mode for ScreenReader.
+2. Report Mode for ScreenReader.

-#### Future work
+### Future work

 1. Show the demo to our users and optimize the user experience based on their feedback
 2. Issues with screenshot functionality: Firstly, some characters cannot be captured (likely due to HTML2Canvas limitations), and secondly, in split-screen mode, the screenshot position shifts downwards.
    Solution?: Change document.nody to document.element.
 But the screenshot will become empty.
 Do not know why yet!

-## Develop Log 4/ 22 - 4/28
+## Develop Log Current

 #### Using Keyboard Shortcuts to Open and Close the Report Box